Casa Cook Madonna

 The holiday hot list: Where to travel in September

-From a UNESCO World Heritage site and one of the Seven Wonders of the World, to balmy beach breaks, here’s where to book for a sunny September sojourn
+From a UNESCO World Heritage site to balmy beach breaks, here’s where to book for a sunny September sojourn

 Travellers are spoiled for choice in September.
 While London cools and quickly transitions to autumn (almost overnight), southern Europe and beyond often enjoy an Indian summer that makes saying goodbye to summer that bit sweeter (and slower).
 If you’re one of the lucky ones with enough annual leave left to spend on a September holiday, there’s a plethora of destinations ready to welcome you.
 From getaways steeped in history, such as Cairo, to thrill-seeking breaks in the Italian Dolomites, here’s where to travel in September – and boast about in October…